istori1/jellyfin-server-flatpak/README.md

 <br><br>Run Jellyfin with `flatpak run org.jellyfin.Jellyfin`

-Support this effort via sats at the following adress `boost2222@getalby.com`.
+Support this effort via sats at the following address `boost2222@getalby.com`.
 Thanks for your support.